filiplajszczak/filip.lajszczak.dev/posts/test-driven-development-with-python-revisited.md

 title: Test-Driven Development with Python revisited
-date: 2022-02-20 22:00
+date: 2023-10-31 08:00
 tags: tdd, python, book
 ---

-Harry Percival’s [Test-Driven Development with Pythony](https://www.obeythetestinggoat.com/) is a book that was so important for me, that I had to start a blog just to pay tribute to it.
-It has been almost eight years since the publication of the book, five since the second edition, and four since I was fortunate enough to read it.
-It was a ticket for the vehicle that took me from the happy hobby hacking to a much more rigorous land of semi-professional programming.
+Harry Percival’s [Test-Driven Development with Python](https://www.obeythetestinggoat.com/) was a transformative book for me, so much so that I had to start a blog just to pay tribute to it.
+It has been almost nine years since the publication of the book, six since the second edition, and five since I was fortunate enough to read it.
+It was a ticket for the vehicle that took me from the happy hobby hacking to a much more rigorous land of professional programming.

-![Harry Percival’s Test-Driven Development with Pythony book cover](static/images/tdd-hjwp.png)
+![Harry Percival’s Test-Driven Development with Python book cover](static/images/tdd-hjwp.png)

 As for someone who had not practiced Test-Driven Development before, the most valuable “Aha!” moment happened when the [concept of spiking](https://www.obeythetestinggoat.com/book/chapter_spiking_custom_auth.html#_exploratory_coding_aka_spiking) was introduced.
-I realized that all I had been doing until that point was just exploratory coding, called spiking.
+I realized that all I had been doing until that point was just exploratory coding or spiking.
 That does not mean that spiking is bad, it is just not production-ready.
 You may think that in order to despike it, you should just add tests, but TTD says: “No”.
 The right thing is to write tests, and implement the same functionality